ibuildingsnl/LassoMailParserBundle/README.md

 ##Lasso Mail Parser [![Build Status](https://travis-ci.org/lassodatasystems/LassoMailParserBundle.png?branch=master)](https://travis-ci.org/lassodatasystems/LassoMailParserBundle)

 For when you want easy access to an email's content.
-The Zend Framework has classes to parse emails, but they can be a bit clunky to use.
+The Laminas Framework has classes to parse emails, but they can be a bit clunky to use.
 For example, emails are split into parts, and you have to loop over all the parts in an email (which itself is treated as a part) to access the content.